I remember when I first brought my guinea pigs home for the first time.

 What Is the Best Thing to Line a Guinea Pig Cage With?

-A good-quality substrate will help absorb urine and spilled water, as well as give your guinea pigs somewhere cozy to nestle down and sleep.
+A good-quality substrate will help absorb urine and spilled water, as well as give your cavies somewhere cozy to nestle down and sleep.

-Personally, I use fleece blankets in my cage as they’re soft, comfortable, and a lot cheaper (in the long run) than commercial bedding.
+Personally, I use fleece blankets in my cage as they’re soft, comfortable, and a lot cheaper (in the long run) than commercial guinea pig bedding.

 Once the fleece blankets start to smell or grow dirty, simply throw them in the washing machine to clean it before putting it back into the cage.